visioninhope/inferable-agents/sdk-dotnet/README.md

 ### 3. Trigger a run

-The following code will create an [Inferable run](https://docs.inferable.ai/pages/runs) with the message "Call the testFn" and the `TestFn` function attached.
+The following code will create an [Inferable run](https://docs.inferable.ai/pages/runs) with the prompt "Say hello to John" and the `sayHello` function attached.

 > You can inspect the progress of the run:
 >